Table of Contents

 - Utilize a Knee Injury Prevention Program: Many sports teams are incorporating knee injury prevention programs to help reduce the risk of ACL injuries.
 These training programs typically focus on proper strength and sport-specific drills, plyometrics, and body-awareness exercises put on by athletic trainers.

 - Adequate Nutrition: Eating a balanced and nutritious diet, including enough calories for your specific physique, provides the body with essential vitamins, minerals, and macronutrients that are necessary for optimal health.
 This will help to support your muscles and joints during physical activity and reduce the risk of injury.

-- Cardiovascular Fitness: Cardiovascular fitness can help to reduce the risk of injury by improving resiliency and decreasing fatigue, as well as increasing muscular endurance.
-Incorporating aerobic activity into your routine will help to improve blood flow to the joints which encourages healing and reduces inflammation.
-The knee joint commonly is injured when the athlete is particularly fatigued, so improving an athlete’s overall endurance is beneficial when done correctly.
+- Cardiovascular Fitness: Cardiovascular fitness can help reduce the risk of injury by improving resiliency, decreasing fatigue, and increasing muscular endurance.
+Incorporating aerobic activity into your routine will help improve blood flow to the joints, which encourages healing and reduces inflammation.
+The knee joint is commonly injured when the athlete is particularly fatigued, so improving an athlete’s overall endurance is beneficial when done correctly.

-By following these simple tips, you can help to reduce the risk of injury and keep your knees healthy.
-Remember that prevention is key so be sure to maintain an active lifestyle while also allowing yourself adequate rest and recovery time.
+By following these simple tips, you can help reduce the risk of injury and keep your knees healthy.
+Remember that prevention is key, so be sure to maintain an active lifestyle while also allowing yourself adequate rest and recovery time.

 Common Knee Injuries

-While taking the appropriate steps to prevent an injury are prudent, sometimes an injury still occurs.
+While taking the appropriate steps to prevent an injury is prudent, sometimes an injury still occurs.
 Below is a list of some of the most common knee injuries:

 – ACL Injury: ACL injuries are one of the most common knee joint injuries and can be caused by sudden changes in direction or landing awkwardly from a jump.